fverdugo/XM_40017/docs/src/getting_started_with_julia.md

     In this tutorial, when a code snipped starts with `$`, it should be run in the terminal.
 Otherwise, the code is to be run in the Julia REPL.

 !!! tip
     Avoid calling Julia code from the terminal, use the Julia REPL instead!
     Each time you call Julia from the terminal, you start a fresh Julia session and Julia will need to compile your code from scratch.
     This can be time consuming for large projects.
     In contrast, if you execute code in the REPL, Julia will compile code incrementally, which is much faster.
     Running code in a cluster (like in DAS-5 for the Julia assignment) is among the few situations you need to run Julia code from the terminal.
+Visit this link ([Julia workflow tips](https://docs.julialang.org/en/v1/manual/workflow-tips/)) from the official Julia documentation for further information about how to develop Julia code effectivelly.

 ### Running parallel code